 The debut episode of our jargon-free ‘Take The Leap’ video series take you through a bunch of important things you’ll have to think about when going self-employed.
 Grab yourself a cuppa and check it out.

-If you’re toying with the idea of turning your favourite hobby or greatest passion into your livelihood, here are some of the important questions you need to ask yourself before taking the plunge.
+If you’re toying with the idea of turning your favourite hobby or greatest passion into your livelihood, here are some of the important questions you need to ask yourself before taking the leap.

 Nobody should be dreading waking up in the morning.
 You deserve better than being stuck in a job you hate.
 One thing’s for sure, if this sounds like you, then you should plan your escape route – whatever it may be – as soon as you can.
 Why not turn your hobby into a career?